 - Congenital or acquired long QT syndromes, QT interval >450 ms

-- Cardiogenic shock, uncontrolled heart failure
+- Cardiogenic shock, decompensated heart failure

-- Serum potassium <4 meq/L
+- Serum potassium <4 mEq/L

 - Bronchial asthma or related bronchospastic conditions